kyleshevlin/blog/src/posts/published/make-your-own-charts-in-react-without-a-charting-library-part-1/index.md

 }
 ```

 And there you have it, a very simple to make bar chart.
-We'll add axes to our chart in the next post.
 Take a look and play with the chart below:

 <iframe src="https://codesandbox.io/embed/oQGjvR6ZK" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>